CAVEconnectome/MeshParty/docs/guide/skeletons.rst

 Skeletonization
 ---------------
-The :mod:`meshparty.skeletonize` module provides facilities to turn a mesh into a skeleton by implementing a Teasar like algorithm that is implemented on the mesh graph, meaning the graph of mesh vertices, where edges between vertices have weights according to their euclidean distance.
+The :mod:`meshparty.skeletonize` module provides facilities to turn a mesh into a skeleton by implementing a Teasar [1]_ like algorithm that is implemented on the mesh graph, meaning the graph of mesh vertices, where edges between vertices have weights according to their euclidean distance.

+..
+[1] Sato, M., Bitter, I., Bender, M. A., Kaufman, A. E., & Nakajima, M. (n.d.).
+TEASAR: tree-structure extraction algorithm for accurate and robust skeletons.
+In Proceedings the Eighth Pacific Conference on Computer Graphics and Applications.
+IEEE Comput.
+Soc. https://doi.org/10.1109/pccga.2000.883951
 Example
 -------
 Again assuming you have a mesh object loaded, the key function is :func:`meshparty.skeletonize.skeletonize_mesh`